andkuzm/fourth_task/README.md

 # fourth_task

-To run the app first npm install command must be executed, postgreSQL service must be on, server.js must be running, and then npm run as instructed below
+To run the app first npm install command must be executed, postgreSQL service must be on, server.js must be running, and then npm run dev

 ## Recommended IDE Setup